Jennifer Lopez Swoons Over Romance With A-Rod On ‘The Late Late Show’ — ‘He’s The Best’

 Ooh la la!
-Jennifer Lopez dropped jaws while stopping by ‘The Late Late Show’ on May 4, looking fierce in her silver dress.
-She dished about her sky-rocketing career and blossoming romance with Alex Rodriguez, revealing he’s ‘the best.’
+Jennifer Lopez looked stunning while stopping by ‘The Late Late Show’ on May 4, rocking a sparkling silver dress.
+She dished about her sky-rocketing career and blossoming romance with Alex Rodriguez, revealing her beau is ‘the best.’

 Jennifer Lopez, 47, made her highly anticipated appearance on The Late Late Show on May 4, catching up with her longtime pal James Corden, 38, for the special occasion.
 Rocking a sparkling silver dress and matching accessories, the actress looked absolutely jaw-dropping as she took the stage and waved to the cheering audience.
 Wasting no time, the dynamic duo got down to business and discussed her new show World of Dance, her blossoming romance with Alex Rodriguez, 41, and more.
 Whenever these two get together, they are an absolute riot!